 Give some of these fun things to do in the snow a try:

-Snow Ice Cream.
-Just three ingredients are all you need for this yummy treat.
+Just four ingredients are all you need for this yummy treat: snow, sugar, milk and vanilla flavoring.
 But try experimenting with different milks and flavorings.
 We used chocolate milk — yum!